Christian Yelich Player Props: Brewers vs. Rockies

-On Wednesday, Christian Yelich (.250 slugging percentage in past 10 games, with zero home runs) and the Milwaukee Brewers face the Colorado Rockies, whose starting pitcher will be Kyle Freeland.
-First pitch is at 8:40 PM ET.
+Christian Yelich -- with a slugging percentage of .273 in his past 10 games, including no homers) -- will be in action for the Milwaukee Brewers against the Colorado Rockies, with Connor Seabold on the mound, on May 4 at 3:10 PM ET.

-He had a one-hit performance in his most recent game (1-for-4) against the Rockies.
+In his previous game he had a one-hit performance (1-for-3) against the Rockies.

 Christian Yelich Game Info & Props vs. the Rockies